miile7/topic-cluster/README.md

 **Optional arguments**

   - `-h`, `--help`:            Show this help message and exit
-  - `--version`: Show program's version number and exit
+  - `--version`, `-V`:         Show the program's version number and exit
-  - `-v`, `--verbose`: Set loglevel to INFO
+  - `-v`, `--verbose`:         Set the loglevel to INFO
-  - `-vv`, `--very-verbose`: Set loglevel to DEBUG
+  - `-vv`, `--very-verbose`:   Set the loglevel to DEBUG
+  - `--ignore-last-bibtex-path`, `-i`:
+                               Always ask for the bibtex path (and do not use the one from the previous run) if the bibtex_path is not given
-  - `-t TOPICS`, `--topics TOPICS`: Set the number of topics, default is 3
+  - `-t TOPIC_COUNT`, `--topics TOPIC_COUNT`:
+                               The number of topics, default is 3
-  - `-f FEATURES`, `--features FEATURES`: Set the number of features to for each topic, default is 10
+  - `-f FEATURE_COUNT`, `--features FEATURE_COUNT`:
+                               The number of features to per topic, default is 7
   - `--no-title`:              Use to exclude the title from the feature detection
   - `--no-abstract`:           Use to exclude the abstract from the feature detection
+  - `--no-plot`:               Do not show the plot
+  - `--no-feature-list`:       Do not show the feature-frequency list

 If no `bibtex_path` is given, a dialog will ask for the bibtex path.
 The topic and feature count will have the default values and title and